|

 12. What is your favorite Caron Collection thread?

 I very much like the Watercolours and Waterlilies.
 I also like the Wildflowers.
 I am for the natural fibers.
 Unfortunately, the Caron Collection is not available in Turkey.
 I had to order them from the US.
-One other merit of internet!
+One other merit of internet!13.
+What kind of upcoming projects or plans do you have?

 Despite many people call me a “designer”, I call myself a “composer” who still is learning and is in the training process.
-Since a little over a year now, I have started looking into other techniques; knitting, crochet, whitework and that includes reticello, schwalm, ruskin, drawnthread, etc. etc. I have this big appetite to learn and try all.
+Since a little over a year now, I have started looking into other techniques; knitting, crochet, whitework and that includes reticello, schwalm, ruskin, drawnthread, etc. etc. I have this big appetite to learn and try all.14.
+What goals do you have for the future, personally or professionally?

 To maintain the simple life I lead today and if I could, combine a few techniques and may be coming up with a new style, who knows!
 I managed to find a simple way of handweaving without any tools.
 So, that is a start ?